irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 ## Purpose

-We were approached by the owner of Sakura Company, a Japanese food wholesaler, to create an online store for Japanese food products.
+We were approached by the owner of Sakura Company, a Japanese food wholesaler, to develop an online store for selling authentic Japanese food products.

-The web app serves three main purposes:
+The web app serves three primary objectives:

-- To promote and increase access to Japanese food.
+- To enhance the promotion and accessibility of Japanese cuisine.
-- To provide a service to the Japanese community in Australia and to those who love Japanese food products.
+- To provide an additional shopping channel to the Japanese community in Australia and to those who love Japanese food products.
-- To contribute to business and sales growth for the client, Sakura Company.
+- To expand the market and promote sales growth for the client - Sakura Company.

 ### Problem

-Prior to having the website, the primary means of obtaining Japanese food was through Japanese supermarkets, mainly located in central areas.
-This posed geographical constraints for those living in the suburbs.
-Moreover, limited store numbers and early closing times, often by 5pm, made it challenging for full-time workers to visit.
-Setting up a physical shop also presented a significant hurdle for Sakura Company, especially with rising rents due to recent unforeseen inflation.
+Before the website's launch, the main source of Japanese food was supermarkets predominantly situated in central areas, presenting geographical limitations for suburban residents.
+Additionally, the restricted number of stores and early closing times, typically around 5 pm, posed challenges for full-time workers to access these stores.
+While Sakura Company currently sells its products through distribution to Asian grocery stores, this traditional approach faces challenges as the market experiences a saturation of new products from various countries introduced in recent years, resulting in stagnant consumption growth.
+In addition, establishing a brick-and-mortar store posed a considerable challenge for Sakura Company, particularly given the increased rental costs stemming from recent unforeseen inflation.

 ### Solution

-The launch of Sakura Pantry is envisioned to address these challenges.
-Sakura Pantry is an easy-to-use platform for purchasing Japanese food products, accessible to both city dwellers and those in the suburbs, operating 24/7.
-Unrestricted by the number of shops or closing times, it offers the convenience of online shopping, catering to the busy full-time workforce.
-By avoiding the need for physical shops, it provides a more cost-efficient means for Sakura Company to offer Japanese food products.
-In doing so, Sakura Pantry introduces a modern solution to access Japanese food ingredients in response to contemporary demands.
+The introduction of Sakura Pantry aims to effectively tackle these challenges.
+Sakura Pantry stands as a user-friendly platform for purchasing Japanese food products, catering to both urban and suburban residents and operating 24/7.
+Unconstrained by the limitations of physical stores, it provides the convenience of online shopping, especially beneficial for the busy full-time workforce.
+Offering an omnichannel shopping experience, Sakura Pantry becomes an additional avenue for Sakura Company to reach a broader customer base, promoting market expansion and driving sales growth.
+In this way, Sakura Pantry presents a contemporary solution that meets the growing demand, enhancing accessibility to Japanese food ingredients.

+### Project goals

+The primary goal of the project is to design and launch a full-stack web application utilizing MERN stack, featuring a fully developed MVP with the aim of understanding customers behaviours and interest in the initial phase of development.
+This encompasses:

+- An intuitive and responsive front-end, enabling users to seamlessly browse and search.
+- A fully functional back-end API which allows users to register/login, add items to cart and checkout.
+- An internal system for the administrators to efficiently manage elements and activities that are involved in the website's operation.

 ## Functionality/Features